Italian-American restaurant in O.C. takes anti-mask stance with billboard near Beverly Center

 The phrase, derived from the quote “Leave the gun, take the cannoli,” also mirrors the typeface from the classic Francis Ford Coppola film series.

-The Huntington Beach establishment has made headlines before, when it hung a Gadsden “Don’t Tread on Me” flag next to an American flag outside its dining area in June.
+The Huntington Beach eatery has made headlines before, when it hung a Gadsden “Don’t Tread on Me” flag next to an American flag outside its dining area in June.

 The restaurant has also taken to its Facebook page to proclaim its disdain for the statewide mask mandate amid the coronavirus pandemic, using hashtags like #nomasksallowed, #defendliberty and #securitymaters.